nicklockwood/Euclid/README.md

 A `Path` is a sequence of `PathPoint`s representing a line or curve formed from straight segments joined end-to-end.
 A `Path` can be either open (a *polyline*) or closed (a *polygon*), but should not be self-intersecting or otherwise degenerate.

+`Path`s may be formed from multiple subpaths, which can be accessed via the `subpaths` property.

-A closed, flat `Path` can be converted into a `Polygon`, but it can also be used for other purposes, such as defining a cross-section or profile of a 3D shape.
+A closed, flat `Path` without nested subpaths can be converted into a `Polygon`, but it can also be used for other purposes, such as defining a cross-section or profile of a 3D shape.

 `Path`s are typically 2-dimensional, but because `PathPoint` positions have a Z coordinate, they are not *required* to be.
 Even a flat `Path` (where all points lie on the same plane) can be translated or rotated so that its points do not necessarily lie on the *XY* plane.